jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerTeamService/task.md

 <div class="hint" title="Click me to learn how to generate a list with teams">

-As was mentioned in the first module, you can generate a new list with `N` elements by the following construction:
+As was mentioned in the first module, you can generate a new list with `N` elements using the following construct:
   ```kotlin
   List(N) { Team() }
   ```